Palos Forest Preserves: Red Gate Woods

 Red Gate Woods is the burial place of Chicago Pile-1, the world's first nuclear reactor.
 Constructed as part of the Manhattan Project, in 1943 the reactor was transferred from the University of Chicago to the Forest Preserve District for further experimental work.
 Historical markers at Site A indicate where the remains of the reactor are buried.
 The burial site has a granite marker at its center and is perfectly safe to visit, but there is still some radioactive contamination underground and Tritium still leaches (at very low levels) into the nearby Des Plaines River.

 Saganashkee Slough

 Saganashkee Slough is a 377-acre man-made lake.
 At its largest depth it is 6.3 feet deep.
-It has 3 entrances: East, Central, and a boat launch entrance if you want to bring your own boat.
+It has 3 entrances: East, Central, and a boat launch entrance.
 Starting at the East entrance, there is a path used for hiking along the southern part of the lake, and it goes for about 3 miles.